-This intervention is largely driven by businesses' need for fast efficient telecommunications.
-All types of business logistics in micro and large companies would benefit from cost efficient and reliable ICT services.
+This intervention is largely driven by the socio-economic need for fast efficient telecommunications.
+All segments of society will benefit from cost efficient and reliable ICT services.

 The following catalytic programmes/projects are in support of the proposed intervention, contributing to the overall target indicators:-